-One of the key pieces of information the EPA uses to determine if substances should be regulated is the occurrence of the substance in drinking water.
-Under the Unregulated Contaminant Rule (UCMR), every five years the EPA releases a new list of substances that public drinking water systems will test for.
-The Portland Water Bureau and 6,000 water utilities across the country participate in a year-long testing program to collect data about the occurrence of these substances in water supplies.
-The results of the testing along with the potential health risks of the listed substances are evaluated by the EPA to determine if rules to regulate the substances are needed.
+The EPA uses data collected from water utilities around the country to determine if substances should be regulated.
+Under the Unregulated Contaminant Rule (UCMR), the EPA requires the Portland Water Bureau and approximately 6,000 other water utilities across the country to collect data for unregulated substances every five years.
+The test results and the potential health risks of the substances are evaluated by the EPA to determine if a standard is needed to protect public health.

-The Portland Water Bureau has participated in all three rounds of UCMR monitoring: the first in 2001-2003; the second in 2008-2010; and the third in 2013-2015.
+The Portland Water Bureau has participated in all four rounds of UCMR monitoring: the first in 2001-2003; the second in 2008-2010; the third in 2013-2015; and the fourth in 2018-2020.
 All data collected from the testing is reported to the EPA and is available online.
 The Portland Water Bureau also provides results to customers in the Annual Drinking Water Quality Report when these substances are detected.

 How does this affect Portland Water Bureau customers?